namishh/com/content/blog/devlogs/pico.md

 ## Wrapping Up

 And, by now I had used MORE THAN 90% of the game tokens, so it was time for me to deal with wrapping up the game, instead of adding new features.
-First I just created a simple Game Over and Start Game screen, nothign fancy at all, it is just really primitive navigation.
+First I just created a simple Game Over and Start Game screen, nothing fancy at all, it is just really primitive navigation.
 For the start game however I learned that there is function called `SSPR` which helps us to draw scaled sprites, so I used that,  to create a giant version of our ship in the Start Game screen.

 <br>